asmotor/asmotor/doc/LinkerMasterSystem.md

 | Binary | -fbin |
 | Sega Master System | -fsms |

+### Sega Master System file format (-fsms)

+This is a binary format.
+A Master System image must contain a particular header, which the linker will produce automatically.

 ## Pools
 This machine definition declares several pools and groups.
 There's a few unbanked definitions, and a banked definition for 64+ KiB images.